dstore-dbap/LumberMill/README.rst

 Compatibility and Performance
 '''''''''''''''''''''''''''''
-| To run LumberMill you will need Python 2.5+.
-For better performance, I recommend running LumberMill with pypy.
+| To run LumberMill you will need Python 2.7+.
+| For better performance, I heartly recommend running LumberMill with pypy.
+| The performance gain can be up to 5-6 times events/s throughput running single processed.
-| Tested with pypy-2.3, pypy-2.4 and pypy-2.5.
+| Tested with pypy-2.4, pypy-2.5 and pypy-4.1.
 | A small benchmark comparing the performance of different python/pypy versions and logstash-1.4.2 can be found `here  <http://www.netprojects.de/simple-benchmark-of-lumbermill/>`_.

 Installation
 ''''''''''''